Digital Products Privacy Statement

 Use of our Digital Products by Students; COPPA Direct Notice.

-As required under our Digital Products Terms of Service, a Student may only use our Digital Products with the prior consent of a parent, guardian, or eligible student, or by the School acting on behalf of the Student.
-When our Customer is a School, we receive Student Data pursuant to the “school official” exception under FERPA.
-Our Digital Products are only used in the context of School-directed learning; accordingly, Schools are not required to obtain parental consent under COPPA to provide us with Student Data described in this Statement, although many Schools choose to do so to comply with state or local requirements.
-We provide additional information for Schools, Educators, and parents related to COPPA in our Children’s Privacy Notice and COPPA Notice to Schools and Educators.
 When our Customer is an individual Educator, we require the Educator to obtain express consent from a parent or guardian of any minors, and direct consent from students above the age of majority, prior to providing us with any Student Data.
-Individual teachers must provide parents with a consent form that describes the data that Wilson will collect, how that data is used, and a link to our Digital Products Privacy Statement.
+Individual Educators must provide parents with a consent form that describes the data that WLT will collect, how that data is used, and a link to our Digital Products Privacy Statement.
 By using our Digital Products, the Educator represents that they have the right to provide us with any Student Data that they provide to us.
-For information about COPPA obligations and our data-collection and data-use practices, see the COPPA Direct Notice linked earlier in this paragraph.
+For information about COPPA obligations and our data-collection and data-use practices, see the COPPA Direct Notice linked earlier in the first paragraph of this section.

 Information We Collect.

-In connection with providing our Digital Products, we receive or collect certain Student Data and Educator Data as described below:
+In connection with providing our Digital Products, we receive or collect certain Student Data and Educator Data as described below.
+For all of our Digital Products, Student Data is collected only as reasonably necessary to provide the services to our Customer.

-• Name
+• Name or student identifier

-• School, grade, and Fundations® Level
+• School, teacher, grade, and Fundations® Level

-• Fundations assessment scores
+• Fundations assessment scores and other student interactions with FUN HUB

-• Learning disability status
+• Native language, Handedness, Age, and Learning disability status

 • Educational history (e.g., type of reading instruction, grades retained, if applicable)